 The Rev. James C. Blomfield served as Rector in the village of Launton from 1850 to 1895.
 He wrote nine volumes of local histories.
 The second volume, concerned with the history of Bicester contains the household accounts relating to Bicester Priory.

 The Oxfordshire Architectural & Historical Society publish an annual volume of archaeological and historical reports in their publication Oxoniensia.
 Older copies of these can be viewed online for free.
 Copies are also held by The Oxfordshire History Centre, St Luke's Church, Temple Road, Cowley, Oxford.
 OX4 2HT.

 The South Midlands Archaeology annual publication, the local newsletter for the Council for British Archaeology, covers historical reports in Bedfordshire, Buckinghamshire, Northamptonshire and Oxfordshire.
 These also are available in the Oxfordshire Studies Department of the Central Library.

 The Centre for Buckinghamshire Studies, County Hall, Walton Street, Aylesbury, Bucks.
 HP20 1UU retains copies of Records of Buckinghamshire, a publication that reports about archaeology and history in parishes in Buckinghamshire that have links with the Bicester area.

 Amongst the publications relating primarily to Bicester are The Changing Faces of Bicester - a series of five books about various aspects of the town.
-These contain may images and names of people and are a useful source of information.
+These contain many images and names of people and are a useful source of information.
 The books, however, do not have an index.
-The society has indexed all five volumes and this can be accessed here.
+But the society has indexed all five volumes collectively, and this can be accessed here.